Alsharifs/Royal-Theme/README.md

-Wonderful Colored and very highly customized Theme based on my Atom theme
+Wonderful Colored and very highly customized Theme based on Atom theme

 Optimized for All Languages.